 The Tallgrass Prairie National Preserve, in the Flint Hills of east-central Kansas near Strong City, protects approximately 11,000 acres of the original tallgrass prairie ecosystem — one of the most diminished ecosystems in North America, with less than 4% of the original 170 million acres remaining unplowed.
 The Flint Hills are the largest remaining expanse of tallgrass prairie in the world, and their chert-rich limestone soil resisted the breaking plow that converted the rest of the Great Plains to agriculture.
 Walking through the Preserve’s grasses — big bluestem, Indian grass, and switchgrass reaching shoulder height in the late summer — provides a direct physical experience of the landscape that Lewis and Clark crossed, that generations of bison in numbers exceeding 30 million once grazed, and that the nation’s agricultural transformation essentially erased everywhere else.

-The Preserve’s trail system includes the Bottomland Nature Trail (1.75 miles through the spring-fed Lower Fox Creek), the Southwind Nature Trail (2 miles across the prairie uplands), and the lengthy backcountry trail to Upper Fox Creek that provides multi-hour prairie immersion.
+The Preserve’s trail system includes the Bottomland Nature Trail (1.75 miles through the spring-fed Lower Fox Creek), the Southwind Nature Trail (2 miles across the prairie uplands), and the lengthy backcountry trail to Upper Fox Creek for a multi-hour prairie immersion.
 Seasonal cattle grazing is used as a land management tool within the preserve — visitors may encounter longhorn cattle on some trails, part of the historically accurate management practice that keeps woody shrubs from invading the prairie grassland.

 Monument Rocks and Castle Rock: Chalk Badlands